nocobase/website/content/articles/14-ai-low-code-platforms-github/index.md

 AI is moving from a **conversation tool** to a **construction tool**.
 It isn’t perfect yet, but the direction is clear.
 In the future, systems may not be “developed” — they may be **described**.
 And we will start from real business problems, not just from a code editor.

-If you’ve read this far and feel the same shift happening, feel free to share this list with others who care about **AI × low-code**.
+If you’ve read this far and feel the same shift happening, feel free to share this list with others who care about **AI × low-code**.👍

 **Related reading:**